 This is a cool looking bike - fact.
 I'm really liking the "less is more" approach that Mrs Kenny has applied to her range of women's bikes and the MTB 1 is no exception.
 Ok, it's not a child's bike.
 It is an extra small female frame with 27.5 wheels, but it is so compact that it is being bought and ridden by many happy girls aged from about ten years and up.
-Only problem is finding one, as they're no longer on sale new.
+Only problem is finding one, as they're sadly no longer on sale new.

 For the money the MTB 1 is a very well specified bike.
 Lightweight alloy frame - check.
-Air spun 120mm front suspension fork - check.
+Air sprung 120mm front suspension fork - check.
 SRAM 11 speed chainset with 11-42 rear cassette - check.
 Tektro hydraulic brakes - check.